pierre-rouleau/pel/README.rst

   - PEL has several specialized linting programs that parse elisp code and detect errors that would only be detected at run time under specific conditions.
-  - All PEL code is further scrutinized by the excellent CodeRabbit AI agent.
+  - All PEL code is built by a GNU Make script that I use in my systems and on GitHub CI systems under all platforms and supported Emacs versions.

 - **Integrates external packages, control their installation** by customization.
-Currently supports 377 external packages from multiple sources:
+Supports 377 external packages from multiple sources:

   - `GNU Elpa`_ and `MELPA`_ elpa-compliant sites, `quelpa`_ installs from
     source,